dutu/xBalance/README.md

 xBalance is:

-- an **open source** node.js application
+- an **open source** application
 - runs on [node.js](http://nodejs.org/)
 - can either run locally on your computer or can be hosted on a cloud platform (e.g. [Heroku](http://www.heroku.com "Heroku")).

-The application gets balance of your accounts from multiple cryptocurency exchanges.
+The application gets the balance of your accounts from multiple cryptocurency exchanges.

 ### Example screenshot: